pritykin/academic-kickstart/content/home/projects.md

 {{< figure library="true" src="cd8t-compile.png" >}}

 CD8 T cells form the central component of adaptive immune system and are essential in defense against viral and bacterial infections and in tumor immunity.
 Better molecular characterization of CD8 T cells in different contexts is fundamentally important and can lead to improved clinical results in cancer immunotherapies, infectious diseases, autoimmunity.
-We performed an extensive genomic, single-cell, and transcription factor analysis of CD8 T cell functional and dysfunctional states
+We performed an extensive genomic, single-cell, and transcription factor [analysis](publication/2020-cd8t/index.html) of CD8 T cell functional and dysfunctional states.
-( [bioRxiv 2020](publication/2020-cd8t/index.html) ).
 We now continue studying regulatory mechanisms and cell-cell interactions governing CD8 T cell activation and functional commitment across immune challenges using single-cell multi-omics.

 <br/>